 We both get teary and emotional when we hear the Star Spangled Banner.

 Scott makes amazing spaghetti and I love to eat it – so we are perfect for each other.

-We have five babies between the two of us ranging in ages 17 – 34 and we’d appreciate it if you wouldn’t tell them where we live – we are still on our honeymoon as far as they are concerned.
+We have five babies between the two of us, ranging from 17–34, and we’d appreciate it if you wouldn’t tell them where we live.
+We are still on our honeymoon as far as they are concerned.
 (We just got married in March of 2016)

 Scott is an extrovert who loves to get up early and I am a total introvert (actually a little shy) and would sleep ’til noon and read books all day if allowed.

 Scott is fully qualified to run a BnB, and I am fully qualified to power-wash duck feathers off the dock, launder the wash clothes in the dungeon, render inane opinions on wine and occasionally launch into passionate discussions on the founding fathers of our nation.